I've been discharged!!!

 ‘Went right from my CPA (Care Programme Approach) where lovely Sharon came & gave me big hugs & said how proud she is of me, which means A LOT!
 I showed her the photo of her & me in my ward room & her letter up on the wall of my room.’

 ‘Just spoken to a very low Daddy, too.
-I just don’t get why life is so hard for my family, and has been for so long?’
+I just don’t get why life is so hard for my family, and has been for so long.’

 Those are just a few of the many highs and lows that I’ve felt throughout this admission.
-Whilst an inpatient, it was the simplest of things, such as toast rather than cold bread, or crumpets in that day’s delivery, that would make my day!
-Okay, jokes aside, I hope that the above sheds perhaps a glimmer of light on what the past 65 days have been like for me, and above all that they help show why this illness is so serious, and just how manipulative it is.
-After just two days in the ward ‘it’ tried to trick me into believing I was cured and ‘had learnt my lesson’.
+Whilst an inpatient, it was the simplest of things, such as toast rather than cold bread, or crumpets in that day’s delivery, that would make my day.
+Jokes aside, I hope that the above sheds perhaps a glimmer of light on what the past 65 days have been like for me, and above all that they help show why this illness is so serious, and just how manipulative it is.
+After just two days in the ward it tried to trick me into believing I was cured and ‘had learnt my lesson’.
 This illness doesn’t stop at anything, it not only tricks those around you, it also tricks the sufferer too, and the only way I can continue winning against it, as my consultant made very clear, ‘is to keep eating and working with those around me to win against it’.